Insect indicators of abuse or neglect

 Entomological evidence is legal evidence in the form of insects or related artifacts and is a field of study in forensic entomology.
 Such evidence is used particularly in medicolegal and medicocriminal applications due to the consistency of insects and arthropods in detecting decomposition quickly.
-Insect evidence is customarily used to determine post mortem interval (PMI), but can also be used as evidence of neglect or abuse.
+Insect evidence is customarily used to determine post-mortem interval (PMI) but can also be used as evidence of neglect or abuse.
 It can indicate how long a person was abused/neglected as well as provide important insights into the amount of bodily care given to the neglected or abused person.

-Abuse is defined as use or treatment of something (a person, item, substance, concept, or vocabulary) that is deemed harmful.
-Neglect is defined as to be remiss in the care or treatment of something.
+Abuse is defined as the use or treatment of something (a person, item, substance, concept, or vocabulary) that is deemed harmful.
+Neglect is defined as being remiss in the care or treatment of something.
 Abuse and neglect which results in death or serious physical or emotional harm to a child, an elderly or infirm person, or an animal can be proven by using insect evidence.

 Indicators of abuse and neglect

 Insects are valuable as forensic indicators in cases of abuse and neglect.
 Some insects, such as the Green Bottle Fly, (Lucilia sericata (Meigen)), are drawn to odors, such as ammonia, resulting from urine or fecal contamination.
-Adult green bottle flies tend to be attracted to an incontinent individual who lacks the voluntary control of excretory functions.
+Adult green bottle flies tend to be attracted to an incontinent individual who lacks voluntary control of excretory functions.
 Such examples include a baby who has not had its diapers changed often or an incontinent elderly person who has not been helped in maintaining routine bodily hygiene.
 Flies lay their eggs in and around clothing and skin which, if left undiscovered, will hatch into maggots (larvae) which begin feeding upon flesh, open wounds, ulcers, and any natural bodily entry point.
 Over time, the flesh will be eaten away, and the region may be further infected by bacteria or invaded by other insects.
 This is known as myiasis.